lehuyPTIT/Todo_App/README.md

 ------------
 This project is created to report the result to supervisors of the author when apprenticing at the VietIS company.
 Includes:
-  - Add, Edit, Delete tasks function
+  - Add, Edit, Delete tasks functions
   - Send Mail to report base on status of the task items

 REQUIREMENTS